New York Pass and tourist cards: complete guide 2026

 During the validity, you can visit all included attractions, only once each.

-The main benefits are:
+The main advantages are:

 - the savings: the more things you see, the greater the savings.
 As we will see in a moment, this pass saves huge amounts of money, compared to the same visit without the use of a pass.